TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using platformio/README.md

 If you do run into issues, check these:

+* **Not Recognized:** if your computer does not play a *new USB device found* jingle when you connect the board via *USB cable* to it, then most probably you need to [install the driver](https://done.land/components/microcontroller/howtouse/connecttopc#installing-drivers) for the (relatively uncommon) *CH9102* UART chip.
 * **No Port:** if *platformio* could not even find an active COM port, then your board is either not connected (check cable, plugs), or you need to reboot your PC.
 Every once in a while, it seems the host computer needs a refresh this way.
 * **No Uploading:** if the code cannot be transferred to the development board, then try to enable ROM bootloader mode manually: hold the left push button, and while holding it, shortly press the *reset* button on the **side** (not the other push button).
 * **No Restart:** if the board does not respond after uploading code, try pressing the *reset* button (small button on its side).
 If there is still no response, then you may have forgotten to configure the *TFT_eSPI* library (see above) which is why the screen stays blank.